metamath/lamp-guide/docs/11/index.md

 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
 > display of its justification, hiding it again.

+Please *do* try out visualization of different steps.
+We think seeing several will help better understand how it all works.

 #### Reordering steps

 You can reorder steps.